 Patients with known hypersensitivity to any of the ingredients.
 It should not be used to treat acute erythroderma, acute inflammatory, oozing or infected skin lesions.

+Avoid contact to mucous membranes and eyes.
+Irritation (e.g. erythema, burning) may occur if applied to broken or inflamed skin.
+Benzyl alcohol may cause allergic reactions and mild local irritation.
+Children/Pediatric population: Reports from the literature suggest that the use of urea-containing products in children may lead to a usually brief burning sensation on the skin.
 Instruct patients not to smoke or go near naked flames - risk of severe burns.
 Fabric (clothing, bedding, dressings etc) that has been in contact with this product burns more easily and is a serious fire hazard.
 Washing clothing and bedding may reduce product build-up but not totally remove it

 Urea may increase the penetration through the skin barrier of other topically applied medicines (e.g. corticosteroids, dithranol and fluorouracil) when used at the same time

 4.6 Fertility, pregnancy and lactation